In a rush? You can skip to the Chocolate Bread with Marshmallow Glaze at my Tumblr!

 However, if you are a fan of making your bread look pretty, I do have one minor suggestion: let it cool.

 If your bread is warm at all, the marshmallow glaze will melt all over the bread and ooze right off the sides (like in the picture above).
-It will still
+It will still taste like magic, but it will also turn into a mess.

 Want to make special designs or patterns with the frosting?
 Try placing it in a piping bag and go from there.